waterstopper/Regina/README.md

-It will be my greatest work for now
+It will be my greatest work until something else